Amateraisu/Statistical-Learning/README.md

-# Machine-Learning-From-Scratch-Without-Libraries
+# Statistical Learning

-Tools used: Python, Latex (for writing Maths equations), Numpy, Matplotlib and Pandas
+Tools used: Python, Latex (for writing Maths equations), Numpy, Matplotlib and Pandas, Sklearn

-The notebooks in this repo will all be written without machine learning libraries.
-The main objective of this repo is to establish inference understanding.

-Therefore, the datasets will be quite simple as the focus is on the Maths and Process behind each Algorithm.

-Every file will be clearly written with the process documented, have a look!
+All will reflect my learning of ML/ Statistics